-Budgeted cost: £20,000
+Budgeted cost: £18,400

-Activity Evidence that supports this approach Challenge number(s) addressed

-Provide targeted support to develop writing and phonic skills, including targeted intervention groups across all year groups.
-Phonics small group focussed support that caters for the needs of disadvantaged pupils.
-Additional T.A. support for lower attaining disadvantaged pupils in English.
-Specific targeted 1-1 interventions in place to close any gaps in writing.
-Additional phonics support in Year 1 and Year 2 for disadvantaged pupils.
-Class teacher release time to work in small focussed groups on writing skills.
-1 Specific workbook monitoring of disadvantaged pupils, to check progress made.
-Pupil progress meetings at the beginning of each term to assess the phonics, reading and writing progress of disadvantaged pupils.
+Activity Evidence that supports this approach Challenge number(s) addressed Provide targeted support to develop writing and phonic skills, including targeted intervention groups across all year groups.
+Implementation of RWI strategies in phonics and writing (EYFS and KS1) which caters for the needs of disadvantaged pupils.
+T.A. support for lower attaining disadvantaged pupils in English.
+Specific targeted interventions in place to close any gaps in writing.
+Specific workbook monitoring of disadvantaged pupils, to check progress made.
 Inclusion development lead to track progress and attainment across the year for all disadvantaged pupils within one document.
 Monitoring of disadvantaged pupils in phonics and English, with feedback applied to practice.
+1